OxWearables/dnanexus-stepcount/README.md

    dx build stepcount-collate-outputs
    ```

-Once built, the applet can be run as follows:
+The applet can then be used as follows:
 ```console
 dx run stepcount-collate-outputs -iinput_file=my-outputs.txt
 ```

-First, create the `my-outputs.txt` file listing the file IDs to collate.
+First, create the `my-outputs.txt` file listing the IDs of the files you want to collate.
+We will use [`dx find data`](https://documentation.dnanexus.com/user/objects/searching-data-objects#searching-across-objects-in-the-current-project) for this.
 Assuming the files are in the `outputs/` folder, run:
 ```console
 dx find data --path outputs/ --brief > my-outputs.txt
 ```

-This generates a file like:
+The resulting `my-outputs.txt` file will look like this:
 ```text
 project-GXJBY38JZ32Vb0588YVYx3Gy:file-Gx4k9hjJVz2Gb3gkV0p3XfVk
 project-GXJBY38JZ32Vb0588YVYx3Gy:file-Gx4k9hjJVz28pPjj9p7vJqkX
 project-GXJBY38JZ32Vb0588YVYx3Gy:file-Gx4k9hjJVz2P260x2PjZK0Gy
 ...
 ```
-Note that, unlike the earlier file that listed paths, this one lists file IDs.
+Note that, unlike the `my-files.txt` file from the previous section which listed file paths, this one lists file IDs.

 Next, upload the list to DNAnexus:
 ```console
 dx upload my-outputs.txt
 ```
-Finally, run the collate applet on that list:
+Finally, run the collate applet on the list:
 ```console
 dx run stepcount-collate-outputs -iinput_file=my-outputs.txt
 ```

 #### 💡 Tip: Speed Up File Collating by Selecting Only Needed Files

-If you're working with hundreds of thousands of runs (e.g. UK Biobank), collating everything may be too slow.
+If you're dealing with hundreds of thousands of output files (e.g. UK Biobank), collating everything may be too slow.

 The `stepcount` package creates several output types.
 For example, `*-Info.json` files have overall stats, `*-Daily.csv` files have daily summaries, and `*-Hourly.csv` files show hourly data.

-You can speed things up by selecting only the files you need, usually the `*-Info.json` files.
+You can speed things up by selecting only the files you need using the `--name` option in the `dx find data` command.
+For example, if you only want the `*-Info.json` files:

-To create a list of just those, run:

 ```console
 dx find data --path outputs/ --brief --name *-Info.json > only-info-outputs.txt